 - Project Events

-The Project Workshop will take place on the 18th of October 2023 between 11am and 5pm (UK time) at the University of Aberdeen and online.
-Please see Workshop Programme for more details.
+The Project Workshop took place on the 18th of October 2023 between 11am and 5pm (UK time) at the University of Aberdeen and online.

 Online Workshop with Central Authorities

-The Online Workshop with Central Authorities will take place on the 25th of October 2023 between 11am and 1pm (UK time).
-The event link will be sent to invited participants prior to the Workshop.
-Please see Event Programme for more details.
+The Online Workshop with Central Authorities took place on the 25th of October 2023 between 11am and 1pm (UK time) on Microsoft Teams.

 The project seeks to achieve the following objectives: